Skip to main content

 Written by Jason Goncalves

-Cliniko was already compliant with EU GDPR, and now we’ve taken additional steps to comply with the UK version of the law.
+In addition to being compliant with EU GDPR guidelines, Cliniko also complies with the UK version of the law (simply referred to as UK GDPR).
 This article outlines what we have done and how we’ve designed our software to make it as easy and stress-free as possible to meet your legal obligations.

 GENERAL INFORMATION